Thank you for sending your enquiry! One of our team members will contact you shortly.

 Network namespaces

-Physical traffic in Neutron nodes
+Physical traffic flow in Neutron nodes

 Floating IPs